DallinKooyman/Tetris/README.md

 a nice way to get my feet in the water.

 ## Installation
-To install, run and play this Tetris, download Tetris.zip.
+To install, run, and play this Tetris, download Tetris.zip.
 Unzip the file and run Tetris.exe.

 ## Features
 While following a simple [youtube tutorial](https://www.youtube.com/watch?v=zH_omFPqMO4)